 With all that money flying around, you'd think that studios could at least spot a potential hit.
 Not in the least.
 Every film is a unique product (even sequels) that enters an ever-changing market [source: Vogel].
 The next big thing could be a low-budget comedy or a $250 million special effects extravaganza.
 You never know -- and that's entertainment!

-For lots more information on the movie industry, take a look at the links on the next page.
+For lots more information on the movie industry, take a look at the links below.